 - Actively waiting.
 Other people wait in an engaged way.
 While not taking short-cuts, they embrace waiting by continuing to reflect on and work toward their desired outcome.

-The trouble with not waiting is obvious, the consequences of short-term thinking catch up to us quickly.
+The downsides of not waiting is obvious, the consequences of short-term thinking catches up to us quickly.

 Passively waiting causes many to be unprepared, and can actually prolong the wait.
 Last year, I sat talking with a friend in front my gate at the airport.
 He was on a different flight.
 I waited so passively for my flight that it left without me!
 There is a better way to wait…